 St Cross College

-A small graduate college on St Giles' — pleasant but not a visitor destination
+A small graduate college sharing the Grade II-listed Pusey House on St Giles'

-What St Cross does well is create a tight-knit graduate community in a part of Oxford — St Giles' — that has a concentration of notable architecture.
+What St Cross does well is create a tight-knit graduate community in a part of Oxford — St Giles' — that has a concentration of fine architecture.
 The street itself, with St John's, the Ashmolean, the Lamb and Flag, and the Martyrs' Memorial, is far more interesting than anything inside the college.
 If you're a prospective graduate student looking for a small, friendly, well-located college, St Cross is worth considering.
 If you're a visitor, keep walking along St Giles'.

 What makes it special